maester365/maester/docs/docs/tests/eidsca/EIDSCA.authorizationPolicy.allowEmailVerifiedUsersToJoinOrganization.md

 ---
-title: EIDSCA.authorizationPolicy.allowEmailVerifiedUsersToJoinOrganization
-description: allowEmailVerifiedUsersToJoinOrganization - User can joint the tenant by email validation
+title: User can joint the tenant by email validation (allowEmailVerifiedUsersToJoinOrganization)
 slug: /tests/EIDSCA.authorizationPolicy.allowEmailVerifiedUsersToJoinOrganization
 ---